...

 IV.
 EDM Process Control

 Effective process control is crucial to exploiting the full potential of EDM.
-It allows manufacturers to tune process parameters for optimal performance, achieving a balance between machining speed, precision, and surface quality.
+It allows EDM manufacturers to tune process parameters for optimal performance, achieving a balance between machining speed, precision, and surface quality.

 Process Parameter Effect